-- > apply their individual musical skills and abilities in musical activities - > apply newly gained singing skills and habits in song and in verbal expression in daily life; sing (monophonic and polyphonic) according to their talents, clearly intone, and sing in rhythm, be able to appreciate others' good vocal performance - > reproduce, according to their individual musical skills and abilities, various motifs, themes and parts of compositions, create and select simple accompaniments, and perform simple musical improvisation - > create, according to their individual skills and abilities, songs and compositions of various styles and genres - identify specific dances from different stylistic periods, select suitable physical movement to go with music and perform simple movement to music according to their individual musical skills and physical abilities - > orient themselves within music while listening, identify means of musical expression and characteristic semantic elements, understand their significance within the music and, using this knowledge, approach the work of music as a logical whole - > on the basis of their individual abilities and previously learned knowledge, classify music by stylistic period and, based on its idiomatic and stylistic categorization, compare it to other compositions - seek out relationships between music and other types of art
+- > apply their individual musical skills and abilities in musical activities - apply newly gained singing skills and habits in song and in verbal expression in daily life; sing (monophonic and polyphonic) according to their talents, clearly intone, and sing in rhythm, be able to appreciate others' good vocal performance - reproduce, according to their individual musical skills and abilities, various motifs, themes and parts of compositions, create and select simple accompaniments, and perform simple musical improvisation - create, according to their individual skills and abilities, songs and compositions of various styles and genres - identify specific dances from different stylistic periods, select suitable physical movement to go with music and perform simple movement to music according to their individual musical skills and physical abilities - orient themselves within music while listening, identify means of musical expression and characteristic semantic elements, understand their significance within the music and, using this knowledge, approach the work of music as a logical whole - on the basis of their individual abilities and previously learned knowledge, classify music by stylistic period and, based on its idiomatic and stylistic categorization, compare it to other compositions - > seek out relationships between music and other types of art

-VOCAL EXERCISE
+VOCAL ACTIVITIES

-- song and verbal expression expanding vocal range, vocal hygiene, vocal insufficiencies and their correction, voice mutation, monophony and polyphony, declamation, vocal techniques (scat, falsetto etc.) and their use while singing and in voice instrumental music - intonation and vocal improvisation diatonic sequences in major and minor keys, improvising simple musical forms - musical rhythm identifying relationships between the rhythm of speech and music, applying rhythmic patterns while speaking - orientation in musical notation for vocal compositions notation as an aide for performing songs or more complicated vocal or voice instrumental compositions - developing musical hearing and imagination reproducing tones, transcribing a melody from instrumental to vocal form, capturing rhythm or melody of a sung (played) song through graphic representation (notation) - reflecting on vocal expression personal and others' vocal performance, seeking possibilities for correcting vocal insufficiencies (transposition, other musical activities)
+- song and verbal expression expanding vocal range, vocal hygiene, vocal deficiency and some methods for correcting it, voice mutation, monophony and polyphony, declamation, vocal techniques (scat, falsetto etc.) and their use while singing and in voice instrumental music - intonation and vocal improvisation diatonic sequences in major and minor keys, improvising simple musical forms - musical rhythm identifying relationships between the rhythm of speech and music, applying rhythmic patterns in vocal expression - orientation in the musical notation of a vocal composition notation as an aide for performing songs or more complicated vocal or voice instrumental compositions - developing musical hearing and imagination reproducing tones, transferring a melody from singing to non-singing pitch, capturing rhythm or melody of a sung (played) song through graphic representation (notation) - reflecting on vocal expression personal and others' vocal performance, seeking possibilities for correcting vocal deficiency (transposition of the melody, other musical activities)

-INSTRUMENTAL EXERCISE
+INSTRUMENTAL ACTIVITIES

-- playing a musical instrument instrumental reproduction of melodies (motifs, themes, songs, simple compositions), playing and creating accompaniments using simple percussive instruments (Orff-Approach), keyboards and computers, instrumental improvisation (simple musical forms) - recording music notes, notation programs (e.g. Capella, Finale, Sibelius) and other ways of recording music - expressing musical and non-musical thoughts and ideas through musical instruments rhythm, melody, tempo, dynamics, form - writing accompaniments to musical theatre
+- playing a musical instrument instrumental reproduction of melodies (small motifs, themes, songs, simple compositions), playing and creating accompaniments using simple percussive instruments (Orff-Approach), keyboards and computers, instrumental improvisation (simple musical forms) - recording music notes, notation programmes (e.g. Capella, Finale, Sibelius) and other ways of recording music - expressing musical and non-musical concepts and ideas through musical instruments rhythm, melody, tempo, dynamics, form - creating accompaniments to musical dramatic expressions

-MOVEMENT
+MUSICAL MOVEMENT ACTIVITIES

-- moving to music keeping beat, dance steps, personal movement interpretation - expressing music through movement in response to the semantics of the musical work pantomime, improvisation - responding to changes in music tempo, dynamics, rhythm and meter, harmony - orientation in space developing movement memory, reproducing movement performed during dance or movement theatre
+- movement accompaniment to music keeping beat, dance steps, personal movement interpretation - expressing music through movement in response to the semantics of the musical work pantomime, improvisation - responding to changes in music tempo, dynamics, rhythm and meter, harmony - orientation in space developing movement memory, reproducing movement performed during dance or movement theatre

-LISTENING EXERCISE
+LISTENING ACTIVITIES

-- orientation in musical space and analysing a musical composition distinguishing means of musical expression, important semantic elements used in the composition (musical onomatopoeia, "mental painting", movement of the melody, regular and irregular musical forms) and their importance for understanding a musical work - works of music and their authors a composition in the context of other musical and nonmusical works, its era, the life of the composer and personal experiences (inspiration, epigonism, kitsch, trends and modernity, stylistic context) - musical styles and genres understanding their functions in relation to the individual, society and cultural traditions - listening interpretation describing musical works in words (idiomatic and stylistic classification etc.), creating personal opinions and tastes
+- orientation in musical space and analysing a musical composition distinguishing means of musical expression, important semantic elements used in the composition (musical onomatopoeia, "mental painting", movement of the melody, regular and irregular musical forms) and their importance for understanding a musical work - works of music and their authors a musical composition in the context of other musical and non-musical works, its era, the life of the composer and personal experiences (inspiration, epigonism, kitsch, trendiness and modernity, stylistic context) - musical styles and genres understanding their functions in relation to the individual, society and cultural traditions and customs - interpretation of the music being played describing musical works in words (idiomatic and stylistic classification etc.), creating personal opinions and tastes

-5.7.2 FINE ART
+5.7.2 FINE ARTS Educational content of the educational field